5.11.15 Time Off for School Staff

 The principal is required to inform all staff members at the beginning of their employment what the school's time off policies and practices are, and provide the information to the archdiocesan Payroll Department.
 The staff must also be informed of any change to the school's time-off policy before the change is implemented.

-Schools must include these paid absences in their annual budget as liabilities to address the need to hire substitutes.
+Schools must include these paid absences in their annual budget as liabilities (expense to be paid).
+Include in the budget the cost of hiring substitutes for all paid absences.

 Holidays